Warmer temperatures are ahead - KTVZ

 Happy Friday, Central Oregon!

-Mostly sunny skies Saturday will be the first indication of the change in the forecast.
+Mostly sunny skies Saturday will be the first indication of a change in the forecast.
 That will lead to a slight chance of some mixed showers Saturday night and into Sunday morning.
 Partly to mostly cloudy skies will carry us through the rest of Sunday and Sunday night.
-Highs will be in the low to mid-50s with lows around freezing.
+Highs will be in the low to mid-50s, with lows around freezing.

 A chance of rain showers will settle in Monday and a chance of rain will remain in the forecast for much of next week.
 Highs will be in the upper 50s Monday and Tuesday, then a cooling trend will take us back into the 40s for the rest of the week.